 Work in progress at Burriott

 The new woodland will be a valuable place for timber, wildlife, and local communities.
-The land will be planted with a mixture of broadleaf and conifer tree species, chosen to match local soil types and expected future climate conditions.
+The land has been planted with a mixture of broadleaf and conifer tree species, chosen to match local soil types and expected future climate conditions.
 The landscape design will also incorporate open space for conservation and visual appeal.

-As of February 2025, fencing and tree planting is underway, and we will continue to manage the new woodland as the young trees grow.
+Fencing and planting of the new woodland was completed in spring 2025, and we will continue to manage the site as the young trees grow.

 Contact us about Burriott